 A sin tax is a tax levied on goods or services that are considered to be harmful or costly to society.
 The goods and services commonly include tobacco, alcohol, sugar-added drinks, and gambling.
 The main purposes of imposing sin taxes are to reduce the consumption of harmful goods and to increase government revenue.
 The consumption reduction is achieved by making the goods less affordable to consumers.

 Revenues from Sin Taxes

-Sin taxes are usually imposed as value-added taxes to various goods such as alcoholic drinks and cigarettes.
-Sin taxes are the regressive taxes.
+Sin taxes are usually imposed as value-added taxes on various goods such as alcoholic drinks and cigarettes.
+Sin taxes are regressive taxes.
 In other words, the taxes place more burden on the poorer parts of the population and less burden on the wealthier population.

 Advantages of Sin Taxes

 Sin taxes are imposed in many countries.
 Proponents of the sin tax generally point out the following evidence in support of their advantages:

 Research shows that the sin taxes imposed on tobacco and alcohol actually discourage the consumption of the substances.
 The reduction in the consumption of tobacco and alcohol leads to a decline in health issues associated with the consumption of harmful substances.

 Revenues from sin taxes provide the government with funds to cover the costs imposed by the consumption of harmful goods.
 For example, the government may use the revenues to subsidize healthcare to reduce the adverse effects of the consumption of the goods harmful to society.